Table of Contents

 Table: Compound Interest Growth Over Time

-This table assumes that no additional deposits are made, and interest is compounded annually.
+This table works under the assumption that no extra funds are added and interest is calculated yearly.

 Compound Interest in Savings Accounts

-• Tip: Look for high-yield savings accounts or certificates of deposit (CDs) that offer higher interest rates and better compounding opportunities.
+- Tip: Consider searching for high-yield savings accounts or certificates of deposit (CDss that provide interest rates and enhanced compounding potential.

 Compound Interest in Investments

-• Stocks and Mutual Funds: By reinvesting dividends and capital gains, you enable your investments to compound, generating returns on both the original investment and the accumulated earnings.
+- Stocks and Mutual Funds: When you reinvest dividends and capital gains, in stocks and funds you allow your investments to build up over time resulting in profits, from both the investment and the earned returns.

 The Time Value of Money